 Clients for whom English is a second language may find it especially worthwhile to invest in copy editing services since the editor's input can assist in the expansion of knowledge concerning vocabulary, grammar and style and so promote the self-confident production of written English.

-A further advantage of having work copy edited is that a carefully edited and well presented text stands a better chance of attracting positive attention when submitted to a book publisher or journal editor later on.
+A carefully edited and well presented text should stand a better chance of attracting positive attention when submitted to a book publisher or journal editor.

 Every author’s work combines a unique range of writing habits, stylistic traits - and problem areas.
 Therefore my editing fees are calculated on an individual basis according to client needs.
 Service levels can be adjusted according to clients’ budget by prior negotiation.
 Two levels of service are offered.